 Product feed management and data syndication has never been easier.
 Built with the business user in mind, Productsup excels in usability and innovation.

-Whether it’s for dynamic ads, product listings, external sales partners or marketing automation campaigns, product or inventory data feeds are at the very heart of today’s digital marketing and sales channels.
+Whether it’s for dynamic ads, product listings, external sales partners or marketing automation campaigns, product or inventory data feeds are at the very heart of today’s ecommerce marketing and shopping channels.

 Not sure where to begin?
 There are five basic, but golden rules to follow: